 8/11/17 - FRIDAY:

 -Went to Aventura Hospital's ER around 4 am.
 I woke up in the middle of the night feeling as if my head was being hammered continuously, and as if it was going to explode.
 I was experiencing intense pain in my eyes and ears, a vertigo attack, nausea, and vomiting.

 I was discharged after an hour as they didn't know what else to do.
 The ER doctor only gave me Meclizine to stop the vertigo attacks and help with the dizziness and nausea.

 - Later in the day, I had my 3rd appointment with Dr. Levine: A second Intratympanic Steroid Injection was administered in the ear and I was given oral steroids again.

 - LabCorp ANCA / LUPUS Test: Results came back normal.

 - Balance Test ENT Aventura

-Dr. Levine indicated I should see an Oto-neurologist, so I went to see Dr. Adrien Eshraghi and he applied the 3rd Intratympanic Steroid Injection (no improvement in my hearing was shown in the audiology.)
+8/16/17 - Dr. Levine suggested I should see an Oto-neurologist as this was a complex case.
+After searching for options only, I found the University of Miami Ear Institute and I had my first appointment with Dr. Adrien Eshraghi.
+He applied the 3rd Intratympanic Steroid Injection (no improvement in my hearing was shown in the audiology.)

 8/21/17 - University of Miami / UHealth Plantation: